 - misrepresentation in the supply chain to maximise government funding

 Fraud is different to ‘non-compliance’.
-This is where someone does not stick to the scheme rules, but is not acting dishonestly.
+Non-compliance is where someone does not stick to the scheme rules but is not necessarily acting dishonestly.

-- refer cases to the police through Action Fraud, to consider prosecution if there is adequate, corroborated evidence
+- refer cases to the police through Action Fraud, Police Scotland and/or Police Service of Northern Ireland to consider prosecution if there is adequate, corroborated evidence

 - withhold full or partial elements of payments

 - reject an application from the scheme and can prevent them from reapplying If relevant we will also make reports to the relevant Consumer Code hold obligated energy suppliers to account by rejecting measures and/or taking enforcement action where appropriate

 What to do if you suspect fraud

 Everyone plays a vital role in the fight against fraud and often the help from the public and industry insiders is important in enabling us to tackle the fraud and abuse by determined criminals.

 If you have concerns about suspected fraud within an environmental or social programme, please report it to us: